-- Collective investment vehicles - The external fund is a collective investment vehicle, established outside of the Company, subject to authorisation and ongoing prudential supervision by a state supervisory authority.
+• Collective investment vehicles

+- The external fund is a collective investment vehicle, established outside of the Company, subject to authorisation and ongoing prudential supervision by a state supervisory authority.
 External funds are managed by their issuers or by the fund manager appointed by the issuers.
 The Company offers a selection of external funds proposed by reputable international fund managers.
 The client makes their choice with the help of their advisor based on their objectives and risk profile.
-Find out more - The internal collective fund is an internal fund to the Company open to a large number of 0 clients.
+Find out more - The internal collective fund is an internal fund to the Company open to a large number of clients.
 This type of fund is specific to the Company and is reserved to its clients only.
 The internal collective fund is tailor-made by the Company, however the management of the underlying assets is delegated to an independent asset manager and carried out in accordance with a defined investment strategy.
 The internal collective fund is managed in compliance with Luxembourg laws and regulations and, in particular, with the investment rules and limitations set out by the CAA.
-Find out more. - Individual investment vehicles - The internal dedicated fund is an internal fund to the Company, with or without direct lines, with no guaranteed return, managed by a single manager and used as a support for a single contract (except in special cases).
-The fund is tailor-made for the client.
-The underlying assets are held in the custodian bank of their choice and managed by the asset manager of their choice as well.
-The Company delegates the management of the internal dedicated fund to an external The asset manager to whom the Company delegates the management of the underlying assets of the internal dedicated fund, is required to do so in compliance with Luxembourg laws and regulations and in particular with the investment rules and limitations set out by the CAA.
 Find out more.

-&lt;sup>1 Fourteenth recital of the preamble of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector
+1 Fourteenth recital of the preamble of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector